Last Updated August 29, 2022 at 4:23 PM

 As it states on the Marine Corps Memorial website, golfers come here and “play for the history, the heroes and the tradition.”

 When it comes to what to do at Camp Pendleton when you’re out of your Marine uniform, these are just a handful of the options that are available to you — all just around the corner from where you live.
 Another place that is minutes away?
 None other than Omni Financial.
 We specialize in personal loans to military families like yours in San Diego and beyond; we are ready to serve you when you need us.
 We’ve been doing it proudly for all service branches for over 50 years.
-Please contact us or visit our location at 2216 El Camino Real.
-We’re a few blocks away from the movie theater.
+Please contact us or visit our location at 41 Douglas Dr., Suite #101.

 This blog is for informational purposes only.
 Visit the individual websites for complete details including hours of operation and pricing information.
 Information can change at any time.
 Omni Financial does not endorse, recommend or imply affiliation with the listed companies, events or organizations.